Mathias157/balmorel-preprocessing/README.md

 See more here
 https://www.gams.com/latest/docs/API_PY_GETTING_STARTED.html

-## Raw Data Processing
+## RawDataProcessing
 These scripts process raw data into Balmorel input.
 An application presented at the EGU24 conference is illustrated in the poster below (check Zenodo link below for a high-res pdf).
-For more info, read README in the Raw Data Processing folder.
+For more info, read README in the RawDataProcessing folder.
 ![Application example](https://github.com/Mathias157/balmorel-preprocessing/blob/master/Raw%20Data%20Processing/Conference%20Poster%20for%20Analysis%20of%20Spatial%20Resolutions%20for%20Modelling%20Sector-Coupled%20Energy%20Systems.png)

-Data can be downloaded in the Zenodo link below and should be placed in Raw Data Processing/
+Data can be downloaded in the Zenodo link below and should be placed in RawDataProcessing/

 https://zenodo.org/records/10960910